Scoobadood/Remarkable/README.md

 e.g. template.svg and template.png

 Run this app in the same directory as the images.
-You'll be presented with a menu.
+You'll be presented with a cli_menu.

 Install templates lets you copy templates to the device.
 Chosing to install a template that's already installed will overwrite the current version.
 You will be warned if your template clashes with a template on the device.